OsmosysSoftware/osmo-x/docs/production-setup.md

 module.exports = {
   apps: [
     {
-      name: 'osmo-notification', // Name of your application
+      name: 'osmo-notify', // Name of your application
       script: 'dist/main.js', // Path to the compiled NestJS entry file
       instances: 1, // Use max to Automatically scale instances based on CPU cores
       autorestart: true, // Auto-restart if the app crashes